NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/overview.rst

 and capacities of the backend regional resilience assessment workflow.
 This documentation specifically demonstrates the process of: (1) asset description, (2) hazard characterization, (3) asset representation, (4) damage and loss modeling for the Atlantic County inventory.
-This inventory is partitioned into two different versions to provide users greater flexibility in balancing computational demands with their research interests.
+This inventory is partitioned into two different versions to provide users with greater flexibility in balancing computational demands with their research interests.
 Sample results are presented to verify the workflow and demonstrate its usage.

 Rationale